ccorsi/ccorsi.github.io/index.md

 like.
 Thus, I will be taking most, if not all, of the content that was created within that site and integrating it within this main site.
 This is just part of what I plan to do here.

 There is the question of what will this site be like now?
-Well, I do have some initial plans besides the one mentioned above.
+Well, I do have some initial plans beside the one mentioned above.
 I do intend to create some separate self contained sites relative to this url.
 Those include a personal one that I will use to store a list of books that I have read with pertinent information.
 This will be hosted at the following <a href="/books/index.htm">link</a>.